 Posted on Wednesday, May 1st, 2024 at 9:00 am

 Constructive possession of drugs in Illinois can have serious consequences.
 What is constructive possession?
-You may be surprised to learn you can be found guilty of constructive possession even if you do not technically possess the drugs.
-For example, many constructive possession cases arise from drugs found in someone’s vehicle or residence.
+You might be surprised to learn that authorities can find you guilty of constructive possession even if you do not technically possess the drugs.

 What Is Constructive Possession of Drugs in Illinois?